 Water pumps, filters, and other peripherals run overnight while you sleep.

-Some people consider the white noise generated by a fish tank comforting.
-You may fall into this camp if you struggle to sleep in silence.
-If you’re not used to the sound of an aquarium, it’ll disturb your sleep.
+Some consider the white noise generated by a fish tank comforting.
+If you struggle to sleep in silence, you may fall into this camp.
+However, if you’re not used to the sound of an aquarium, it’ll disturb your sleep.

 Quiet filters can be purchased from exotic pet shops.
 Equally, you could try enclosing any apparatus in a cabinet to muffle noise.
 Overall, you’ll need to tolerate the noise or wear earplugs.